DeveloppeurPascal/Delphi-samples/README.md

 The sample Web-Samples\014-TMSWebCore-DisplayJSON uses [TMS Web Core](https://www.tmssoftware.com/site/tmswebcoreintro.asp).

+# Documentation and support

+The project's technical documentation, generated with [DocInsight](https://devjetsoftware.com/products/documentation-insight/), is available in the ./docs folder and on [GitHub Pages](https://developpeurpascal.github.io/Delphi-samples).
+Further information and related links are available on [the project website](https://samples.developpeur-pascal.fr).

+If you need explanations or help in using this project in your own, please [contact me](https://developpeur-pascal.fr/nous-contacter.php).
+I can either direct you to an online resource, or offer you assistance on a fee-for-service basis.
+You can also contact me at a conference or an online presentation.

 ## Compatibility

 As an [Embarcadero MVP](https://www.embarcadero.com/resources/partners/mvp-directory), I benefit from the latest versions of [Delphi](https://www.embarcadero.com/products/delphi) and [C++ Builder](https://www.embarcadero.com/products/cbuilder) in [RAD Studio](https://www.embarcadero.com/products/rad-studio) as soon as they are released.
 I therefore work with these versions.